QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 var {1 : a} = { 1: true };
 {% endhighlight %}

-or quoted strings...
+Or quoted strings...

 {% highlight js %}
 var {"1" : a} = { "1": true };
 {% endhighlight %}

-or you might want to pull out a computed name...
+Or you might want to pull out a computed name...

 {% highlight js %}
 var myProp = "1";